E-commerce Business Registration in India: 2026 Legal Guide

 What is an E-commerce Business?

 An E-commerce business refers to a platform where buyers and sellers buy and sell products or services online.
-It takes transactions that take place through digital platforms.
-This business can take place in various modes like Business to business (B2B), business to consumers (B2C), consumer to business (C2B), and consumers to consumers (C2C).
+It involves transactions that take place through digital platforms.
+This business can take place in various modes like business-to-business (B2B), business-to-consumer (B2C), consumer-to-business (C2B), and consumer-to-consumer (C2C).

 Real-World Example of E-Commerce Business Registration in India